bell-bot/MLP_Group_Project/src/Data/scripts/readme.md

 # Downloading the scripts
 Use the scripts to download the datasets (on any machine, Google Cloud, DICE, etc...).
-They also create a new directory as represented in the Data directory structure.
+They also create a new directory as represented in the Data directory structure, and unzip the downloaded files.

 **Please run them in the same directory the files exist in (inside of scripts).**

-To run the script, make the files executable `chmod 700 script_name.sh`, and then run `./script_name.sh`.
+### To run the script:
+make the files executable `chmod 700 script_name.sh`, and then run `./script_name.sh`.
+You might need to log into the mlp clusters first `ssh mlp1` for DICE machines

 ## DICE Machines
-_This step is optional.
-In case you need to do something else, you can run the longjob commands on DICE to not worry about logging out_.
+_These steps are optional.
+However, in case you need to do something else or leave, you can run the longjob commands on DICE to not worry about logging out_.

 Once you are logged into the mlp clusters (`ssh mlp1`), go to the git repository and find the scripts folder under Data folder.
 1) `ssh mlp1`